Images from the Hubble Space Telescope show galaxies that formed when the universe was a child

 New pictures taken by a telescope in space show ancient galaxies that blow those numbers away.
-Some of these images show galaxies that are about 13 billion years old.
-The universe itself is only about 13.7 billion years old, so these galaxies formed when the universe was very young.
+Some show galaxies that are about 13 billion years old.
+The universe itself is only about 13.7 billion years old.
+So these galaxies formed when the universe was very young.

-Garth Illingworth, an astronomer at the University of California, Santa Cruz, is part of one team that studied the ancient galaxies in the pictures.
+Garth Illingworth is an astronomer at the University of California, Santa Cruz.
+He is part of one team that studied the ancient galaxies in the pictures.
 “We are looking back 13 billion years and seeing galaxies just 600 to 700 million years after the Big Bang, when the Universe was like a 4-year-old,” he says.

-The pictures came from the Hubble Space Telescope, which floats through space around the Earth, 353 miles up.
-For 19 years, this orbiting telescope has been beaming pictures of deep space back to astronomers, who study the information to learn more about the universe and our place in it.
+The pictures came from the Hubble Space Telescope.
+It floats through space around the Earth, 353 miles up.
+For 19 years, this orbiting telescope has been beaming back pictures of deep space to astronomers, who study the images to learn more about the universe and our place in it.

 Three teams of scientists studied the pictures.
-All three teams found that the most distant reaches of space have fewer bright galaxies than closer regions.
-This dropoff in the number of galaxies was not surprising, based on what astronomers have already learned about the universe.
-To look deep into space is the same as looking back in time, because light from faraway galaxies takes a long time to reach Earth.
+All three found that the most distant reaches of space have fewer bright galaxies than closer regions.
+This dropoff in the number of galaxies was not surprising, based on what astronomers already knew about the universe.
+To look deep into space is to look back in time.
+That's because light from faraway galaxies takes a long time to reach Earth.
 When astronomers look at a picture of a distant star or galaxy, they are seeing light that took billions of years to travel to Earth.
-So when scientists look at these new pictures of distant galaxies, they see the star or galaxy as it looked millions or billions of years ago, at a time when the first galaxies were just forming.
+So when scientists look at these new pictures of distant galaxies, they see the star or galaxy as it looked millions or billions of years ago.
+This may be at a time when the first galaxies were just forming.